gregsowell/alp-documentation/README.md

 # Ascender Ledger Pro Documentation

+## Overview

+Ascender Ledger Pro is designed to help you gather, analyze, and monitor data across your infrastructure.
+From managing hosts and packages to analyzing errata and generating reports, each feature has been crafted to provide administrators with powerful tools for automation and monitoring.

+For questions or further support, please refer to the individual section links above for more in-depth explanations and usage examples.

+## Table of Contents

 Welcome to the Ascender Ledger Pro documentation.
 Below are links to all the key sections of the product documentation.

-## Table of Contents

 1. [Dashboard Section](dashboard.md)
 2. [Reports Section](reports.md)